UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 ```

 Please note that the portal name is case-sensitive.
 You can identify the portal name in the "Context" field in the portal properties.
 Move the rewrite.config file to the installation directory /tomcat/conf/Catalina/<host>.
 Afterwards, restart the Intrexx Tomcat Servlet Containers.

-#### Intrexx 18.09 or later with Tomcat / IIS

-A redirect rule is not required in this setting.
-The OAuth login end point is:

-`/login/oic/authenticate`

 ### Import SSL certificates